lxgr-linux/pokete/docs/wiki.md

 - Evolves to [Uberpavous](#uberpavous) at level 30

 #### Uberpavous
-Dnagerous spider like Pokete with strong mandibles.
+Dangerous spider like Pokete with strong mandibles.

 ```
   /\~-~/\